AvailLang/Avail/avail-plugin/README.md

 * ***workbenchName*** - Provides a custom name for the workbench jar created and run from the `assembleAndRunWorkbench` task.
 Defaults to "workbench".
+Jar will be placed in `"$buildDir/workbench"`.

 * ***root(name, uri, optional action)*** - Adds an `AvailRoot` to the project.
   The URI indicates the file location of the root directory as a file directory or a jar file.
-This root is included in the Avail Workbench when`runWorkbench` is launched.
+This root will be included in the Avail Workbench when `assembleAndRunWorkbench` is launched.
 This does not result in copying the root to the`rootsDirectory`, it only points to location of the root.
 You can add an optional lambda that accepts the created `AvailRoot` and is executed when the task `initializeAvail` is run (*see Avail Plugin Tasks*).

 * ***root(name, optional action)*** - Adds an Avail root to the `rootsDirectory`.